 Cooking On a Wood Stove

-Of course you may fry up your sausage on you kitchen range.
-Just add some oil (or lard or bacon grease) to your frying pan, let it heat up and then place the sausage patties in the pan.
-Be prepared to cook poultry sausage at a lower heat for a little bit longer, since they will be leaner than pork sausage.
+Of course, you may fry up your sausage on your kitchen range.
+Just add some oil to your frying pan, let it heat up, and then place the sausage patties in the pan.
+Be prepared to cook poultry sausage at a lower heat for a little bit longer, since it will be leaner than pork sausage.

 You can use some dry bread crumbs in your sausage if you like…I don’t.
 But if you find that they aren’t holding together very well, or if you like to make the meat stretch a little farther, the bread crumbs and an egg will help.
-Mix thoroughly, shape into patties and cook.
+Mix thoroughly, shape into patties, and cook thoroughly.

 Have you ever made homemade sausage?
-What are you favorite seasonings to use in sausage?
+What are your favorite seasonings to use in sausage?